A Book on Ethics and the Philosophy of Values

-Where does the Platonic confusion come from?
-From the fact that the Greek word “agathon” is so wide-ranging in its scope that it includes all the meanings of the word “good”.
-Therefore, such as the English word "good", it is an equivocal term.
-By way of consequence, we do not know which one of these six meanings is intended by the word “agathon” when we encounter it.
-However, the translation poses no problem: we translate the ambiguous term “agathon” by the ambiguous term “good”, and the difficulty is simply postponed.
-It is left up to the reader to guess what the author means by “good”.
+What is the source of Platonic confusion?
+It stems from the fact that the Greek word agathon has such a broad scope that it encompasses all the meanings associated with the word 'good'.
+Thus, like the English word 'good', it is an ambiguous term.
+As a result, we cannot discern which of these six meanings is intended by the word agathon when we encounter it.
+However, the translation presents no issue: we translate the ambiguous term agathon with the equally ambiguous term 'good', merely postponing the difficulty.
+The task of inferring the author’s intended meaning of 'good' is thus left to the reader.

-Thus, if we consult the Republic alone, we shall find each of these meanings for the term “agathon”.
+Thus, by consulting the Republic alone, we can find each of these meanings for the term agathon.
 For example:

 - ‘Usefulness’: That which destroys and corrupts in every case is the evil; that which preserves and benefits is the good.
 1